Our Services

 Helpful Resources

-Chronic stress-induced nervous system burnout disrupts hormone and neurotransmitter balance, heightening auditory pathway excitability and emotional responses to tinnitus, which can make the ringing louder and more distressing when you’re exhausted.
+Chronic stress and nervous system burnout can worsen tinnitus by disrupting hormone and neurotransmitter balance.
+This heightens auditory pathway excitability and amplifies emotional responses, making ringing in the ears louder and more distressing when you're exhausted or overwhelmed.

 Tinnitus—commonly described as "ringing in the ears"—affects millions worldwide.
 For some, it's a mild nuisance.
 For others, it's a debilitating condition that worsens with stress.
 One often-overlooked trigger is nervous system burnout, a state of chronic stress and exhaustion that can amplify tinnitus symptoms.
 This article explains how burnout intensifies ringing, why you may feel exhaustion and ringing ears getting louder, and what you can do about it.